cppservergit/cppserver-docs/quickstart.md

 There are 10.000 users available (user1...user10000), these are used by a stress test client application we use to test CPPServer reliability, more on this later if you are interested in running these tests, contact us!

-Congrats! you just finished the first part of this tutorial, what comes next? a series of typical development tasks, like adding your own microservices to config.json and refreshing the Cluster to read your changes, and more, if you are interested in part 2 please let us know, it's free!
+Congrats! you just finished the first part of this tutorial, what comes next? a series of typical development tasks, like adding your own microservices to config.json, refreshing the cluster to read your changes, and more, if you are interested in part 2 please let us know, it's free!

 Contact us: cppserver@martincordova.com